-If you’re one of the 25 million Americans living with a substance abuse disorder, you can get specialized help from Anthony Freire, LMHC, NCC, CCMHC, Kelley Hershman, LMHC, Kate Engstrom, LCSW, and the rest of the team at the Soho Center For Mental Health Counseling & Clinical Supervision in Greenwich Village of New York City.
+If you’re one of the 25 million Americans living with a substance abuse disorder, you can get specialized help from Anthony Freire, MA, LMHC, NCC, CCMHC, Kelley Hershman, LMHC, Kate Engstrom, LCSW, and the rest of the team at the Soho Center For Mental Health Counseling in Greenwich Village of New York City.
 Substance abuse is a dangerous disease that negatively impacts your health, your emotional well-being, and your relationships with others.
 If you’re ready to fight your disease, call the practice or schedule an appointment online today.

 Substance abuse disorder is a complex brain disease that causes you to compulsively seek out and use alcohol or drugs despite dangerous and harmful consequences.
 Substance abuse disorder causes distorted thoughts, behaviors, and body function.